abdalla-diaai/coding-quiz/README.md

 # coding-quiz

-A simple coding quiz website where the user will be presented with code related questions that need to be answered in the time limit.
+A simple coding quiz website where the user is presented with code related questions that need to be answered with in the time limit.

 ## Description:

-The website is run by JavaScript to show a consecutive series of multiple choice questions about JavaScript.
+The website is run to show a consecutive series of multiple choice questions about JavaScript.
 The question bank [HERE](https://github.com/abdalla-diaai/coding-quiz/blob/7d47954fea00263d03415c01332526a23fcc1932/assets/js/questions.js#L2-L43?plain=1) contains 8 questions at the moment about JavaScript only.
-The questions can be changed as long as format is kept in this structure as an array [] containing an object {} which contains title, choices and answer as keys.
+These questions can be changed as long as format is kept in this structure as an array [] containing an object {} which contains title, choices and answer as keys.
 The repository contains three JavaScript files, questions; contains questions logic, logic.js; contains functions to changeClass, startTimer, finishQuiz, storeScore functions and lastly, scores.js which contains handles high score page.

 ## Installation